Planning Commission Chair Charles Garrison resigns

 Garrison has served on the commission since 2023, serving twice as chair.
 He served his first term as chair in 2023-24, then was vice chair during the next cycle.
 He took over the chair position again in October 2025.

-Garrison was also appointed to serve as the commission’s representative to the Jacksonville Housing and Development Commission, and he was confirmed by City Council for that role on Dec.
+Garrison recently was appointed to serve as the commission’s representative to the Jacksonville Housing and Development Commission, and he was confirmed by City Council for that role on Dec.
 9. According to Council’s legislative website, that resolution is awaiting Deegan’s signature.

 In his final meeting with the commission, Garrison announced plans to create commission committees that would focus on community engagement and examine Jacksonville’s long-term development.

-“As Chair for this current cycle, I have also been proud of our progress working alongside staff to improve operational efficiency, increase coordination with the Citizen Planning Advisory Committees, and meet our neighbors where they are,” Garrison wrote.
+“As Chair for this current cycle, I have also been proud of our progress working alongside staff to improve operational efficiency, increase coordination with the Citizen Planning Advisory Committees, and meet our neighbors where they are,” he wrote.

 “The creation of the Infrastructure Committee and the Plan Coordination Committee reflects that commitment to being more proactive, better aligned, and more engaged.”

-According to Garrison’s letter of resignation, Moné Holder, who had served as the commission’s vice chair, will take over as chair.
 Holder, who has served on the commission since 2023, works as the senior director of advocacy and programs for Rising Florida, a voting advocacy organization that works to expand political power and advance economic and racial justice in “Black and brown communities.”

 Garrison’s resignation leaves one spot open on the nine-seat commission.
 He represented District 1.